Steering Your Consulting Project To Success

 Consultants need a physical location to have a base of operations.
 Without an assigned workspace, it becomes difficult to get focused, be creative, and become productive.
 Ideally, the workspace should also facilitate meetings, so that consultants don’t needlessly spend time moving around with every client team and stakeholder meeting that’s planned.

 Stress-free communication is the second piece of the logistics puzzle.
 When working onsite, consultants need to quickly be able to book meetings, set up process observations, host agile think tank session to generate ideas, develop process changes, and present to management.
-For this, Trident recommends clients set up an internal email address for their consultants, giving them visibility to schedules and enabling them to easily book time with client teams.
+For this, Trindent recommends clients set up an internal email address for their consultants, giving them visibility to schedules and enabling them to easily book time with client teams.
 Alternately, if the client has enough resources, having an administrative support person made available to the consulting team is an excellent way to facilitate scheduling.

 The last important part of logistics is access to data.
 Access to data is imperative as it gives consultants ability to quickly and efficiently perform required analysis.
 Lack of proper access to data can quickly become a bottleneck in project delivery.
 The optimal set up Trindent recommends is give consultants access to retrieve the data on an internal computer, instead of asking them to rely on making requests and waiting for data to be brought to them.